 If you want to go super simple for your DIY doggie costume, but also crazy classic, then the doggie ghost costume is a fa-BOO-lous choice.
 Creating this look is as simple as it comes – all you need is some white fabric that can be draped over your dog and scissors.
 Cut holes for your pups eyes and snout, and you've you've got one spooky dog!

 Treats serve some important functions for your pets, including helping with training by acting as a tasty reward.

 While you could stick with your traditional treats, why not take your treats up a notch, Halloween-style?
 These delicious and healthy homemade snacks really put the treat in Trick-or-Treat.

 Pumpkin Kitty Treats

 Your favorite feline will say meow to these tasty pumpkin spice kitty treats.
 Pumpkin is great for the digestive system of both your cats and dogs.
 Make sure to use unseasoned pumpkin, so you don't add any extra salt or sugar to your cat's diet.
 And while these were designed with your cat in mind, these are also safe for your dog, and your pooch might enjoy them just as much.
-You can find the recipe here.

 Zombie Dog Treats

 Bring the dead back to life and invite them in with these green zombie treats.
 The treats are made using pureed green veggies that are safe for dogs, like green beans, spinach, or peas.
 Mixed with some rice flour and a little water, these treats are super simple to make.
 Decorate these little zombie snacks with pumpkin seeds and pretzel pieces for the mouth.
-Find the full recipe here.

 Cheesy Pumpkin Mummy Dog Treats